Return to form: Gophers' Eric Curry playing his best basketball following another injury

 Even if the 23-year-old team captain never has another scoring game like he did that night, there's significance in the fact Curry has a chance to finish his career fully healthy and playing at a high level.

-The Gophers (12-10, 3-10 Big Ten), who play at No. 18 Ohio State on Tuesday, also were a different team when their top big man shined before he sprained the ankle last month.
+The Gophers (12-10, 3-10 Big Ten), who play at No. 18 Ohio State on Tuesday, also were a different team when their top big man shined before he sprained the ankle in January.

 "He brings that presence inside that can battle," Gophers coach Ben Johnson said.
 "Having him back and playing really good basketball right now is really big for us."

-In his previous four games with his left ankle bothering him before Saturday, Curry was averaging 6.5 points and 5.5 rebounds on 30% shooting from the field.
+In his previous four games with his left ankle bothering him before Saturday, Curry was averaging 6.5 points and 5.5 rebounds and shooting 30% from the field.

 "I was battling with an ankle injury the past [four] games," Curry said.
 "These guys and the whole staff have been telling me they still believe in me.
 They've been motivating me this entire time to keep shooting and be aggressive."